 Questioning and surveillance

 When the Gardaí are investigating and detecting crime they are entitled to observe the actions of any individual.
-However the Gardaí must, stay within the confines of the law when questioning members of the public.
+However, the Gardaí must act in accordance with the law when questioning members of the public.
 To do this, the Gardaí are given certain powers to stop and question the public.

 Common law powers

-Most of the powers given to the Gardaí to stop and question members of the public are set out in law (known as statutory powers).
-There are, however, a number of instances where a Garda is entitled to stop and question you where no statutory power exists.
+Most of the powers given to the Gardaí to stop and question members of the public are set out in legislation (known as statutory powers).
+However, there are a number of instances where a Garda is entitled to stop and question you where no statutory power exists.
 This is known as a common law power.